All Episodes

 All right.

-I'm gonna clear my my response.
+I'm going to clear my response.

 Okay.

-With the rise of Alex O'Connor and others like him, is a new atheist movement forming.
+With the rise of Alex O'Connor and others like him, is a new atheist movement forming?

 New new atheist, I guess.